gatherhealth/datatest/README.md

 * Are there any patients whose performance is clearly deteriorating or improving?
 * Does age or gender appear to have an influence on a patient's ability to control BG?

-Please submit your code by making a pull request to this repository.
+Please submit your code by forking this repository and sending us a link to the fork.